prashantRmishra/MachineCoding/Patterns/Structural/proxy/Readme.md

     }
     @Override
     public void display(){
-        if(image ==null){// create object of RealImage only if the image reference is null, thus resulting in LazyIntialization
-            //( i.e. Initializing the object only when it is needed not beforehand) image = new RealImage(file);
+        if(image ==null){// create object of RealImage only if the image reference is null, thus resulting in Lazy Initialization ( i.e. Initializing the object only when it is needed not beforehand) image = new RealImage(file);
         }
         image.display();